 charged on your phone bill at the regular rate of your long distance

-provider.
+provider (no extra fees from us).
 If you use Voice-Over-IP or if you have free unlimited long distance calls, then the call is